Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Final remarks and open problems

 \subsection{Acknowledgements}

-The authors would like to thank Nishant Chandgotia, Jehanne Dousse, Valentin F\'eray, Vadim Gorin, Rick Kenyon, Georg Menz, Jay Pantone, Leo Petrov, Dan Romik, Richard Stanley and Damir Yeliussizov for helpful discussions.
+The authors would like to thank Nishant Chandgotia, Jehanne Dousse, Valentin F\'eray, Anna Gordenko, Vadim Gorin, Rick Kenyon, Victor Kleptsyn, Georg Menz, Jay Pantone, Leo Petrov, Istv\'an Prause, Dan Romik, Richard Stanley and Damir Yeliussizov for helpful discussions.
 We are especially thankful to Greta Panova for the ongoing extended collaboration in the area; notably, the idea of this paper is stemming from the lozenge tiling results in~\cite{MPP3}.
-The second author was partially supported by the NSF.
+We also thank the anonymous referee for helpful comments and suggestions.
+The first two authors were partially supported by the NSF.

 .9cm